myhro/docs-content/content/reference/api/index.md

 +++
-title = "Giant Swarm API Reference" description = "The Giant Swarm API allows you to create, controll and monitor applications programmatically.
+title = "Giant Swarm API Reference" description = "The Giant Swarm API allows you to create, control and monitor applications programmatically.
 The reference contains descriptions of all building blocks." date = "2015-05-04" type = "page" categories = ["Reference", "API"]